ferstl/depgraph-maven-plugin/README.md

 -----

-Q: How do the `includes`/`excludes` parameters work?
+Q: How do the `includes`/`excludes` and the other filtering parameters work?

-A: Both parameters are a comma-separated list in the form of `groupId:artifactId:type:classifier`.
+A: The filtering parameters are a comma-separated list in the form of `groupId:artifactId:type:classifier`.
 Not all parts need to be specified and there is wildcard support.
 Examples:

 - All spring-web\* dependencies: `org.springframework:spring-web*`